Welcome to today's edition of the Rush 24-7 podcast.

 Listen to this.

-The tax, a provision of the bill to be voted on today by the Senate Finance Committee is one of the few remaining proposals under consideration by Congress that budget experts say could lead directly to a reduction in health care spending over the long term.
+The tax, a provision of the bill to be voted on today by the Senate Finance Committee, is one of the few remaining proposals under consideration by Congress that budget experts say could lead directly to a reduction in health care spending over the long term.

 They didn't have a bill to score.

-That was it had they didn't score legislation.
+They scored a draft that was, it had, they didn't score legislation.

-Bauchus purposely put together a draft.
+Baucus purposely put together a draft.

-Oh, it's gonna reduce the deficit.
+Oh, it's going to reduce the deficit.

-It's not it's there, it's no way it can.
+It's not, it's no way it can.

 The numbers don't add up.

-But here's the New York Times, nevertheless, repeating the mantra, could lead directly to a reduction in health care spending over the long term.
+But here's the New York Times, nevertheless, repeating the mantra: could lead directly to a reduction in healthcare spending over the long term.

-Looking at what's happened just in the first nine months of this year.
+How can anybody write that with a straight face looking at what's happened just in the first nine months of this year?

-1.4 trillion dollar annual budget deficit.
+$1.4 trillion annual budget deficit.

-10% unemployment, no end in sight to this.
+No end in sight to this.

-Under the Finance Committee bill, the tax would be imposed beginning in 2013 on employer-sponsored health plans, with total premiums exceeding $8,000 for individuals and $21,000 for families.
+Under the Finance Committee bill, the tax would be imposed beginning in 2013 on employer-sponsored health plans with total premiums exceeding $8,000 for individuals and $21,000 for families.

 Critics say that would mean an increase in premiums or in out-of-pocket expenses for employees, raising medical costs for individuals and families.

-And yet, two paragraphs earlier, they say that the finance bill could lead directly to a reduction in health care spending over the long term.
+And yet, two paragraphs earlier, they say that the finance bill could lead directly to a reduction in healthcare spending over the long term.

 My head's about to explode here.

-Um, up to $21,000, or that that would be the floor that the tax increases benefits would start.
+And two paragraphs later, we are told that taxes are going to be raised on insurance plans up to $21,000, or that that would be the floor that the tax increases, benefits would start.

 It just doesn't exist.